andrewc2/LHWB-Bot/README.md

 # Red-Bot
 A bot for the our Discord server.

 I do not guarantee stability when used on any other server, though it should work.
 It currently will only play music on one server at a time.
-Not using the redBotNonMusic.js portion, it may not be fully functional.
+Fully rewritten using discord.js.

 ### Requirements
 node.js

-Discord.io for music

-Discord.js for gifs/polls/etc
+Discord.js

 ffmpeg for music

-mysql for songs
+mysql for songs and queues

 ### Usage
-Uses mysql for storage of song information and playcount data.
-Updated to use token login.
+Uses mysql for storage of song information and playcount data, as well as recently played songs, and queues.

 ### Install Music Bot (using Ubuntu)
-`npm install discord.io`
+`npm install discord.js node-opus --save`

 `npm install mysql`